zhuowei/Xenologer/README.md

 Download the APK:

 Home: http://zhuowei.github.io/Xenologer/glasshome-modded.apk

 Camera: http://zhuowei.github.io/Xenologer/glasscamera-modded.apk

 Install just like any other boring APK.
 Google Glass Home doesn't need system privilages, but it might force close less often if it is a system app, as Google Glass apps frequently try to turn off the screen, causing force closes when they don't have the power permission.
 However, I do not recommend installing these APKs as system APKs, as the Glass apps will attempt to reboot the phone after a force close.

+### Glass apps that won't be converted

+GlassSound.apk: installs and runs without modification.
+Get a copy from any XE5 system dump.

+GlassPhotosphere.apk: As stated by http://www.studio8apps.com/running-google-glass-photo-sphere-viewer-on-android-phone/ , runs (for the easter egg) without modification.
+Again, any dumped copy from a XE5 should run fine.

 ### Credits/License